benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncHeading>Returns</FuncHeading>
 <FuncElement name="node_uids" type="tuple">

-A tuple of node ids corresponding to the node identifiers in the source `networkX` graph.
+A tuple of node `uids` corresponding to the node identifiers in the source `networkX` graph.

 </FuncElement>